When Cancer Spreads to the Bone

-Short for bone metastases (pronounced meh-TASS-tah-seez), bone mets occur when cancer spreads from the original tumor, which can be anywhere, to the bone.
+Short for bone metastases (pronounced meh-TASS-tah-seez), bone mets occur when cancer spreads from the original tumor, which can be anywhere in the body, to the bone.1

 ARE BONE METS THE SAME AS BONE CANCER?

 No. Bone cancers start in the bone like breast cancer begins in the breast or prostate cancer starts in the prostate.
-A patient could have breast cancer or prostate cancer that spreads to the bone, causing a bone met, not bone cancer.
-Bone cancer is much less common than bone mets.
+A patient could have breast cancer or prostate cancer that spreads, or metastasizes to the bone, causing bone mets, not a primary bone cancer.
+Bone metastasis is much more common than primary bone cancers.1

-ARE SOME BONES MORE LIKELY THAN OTHERS TO GET A BONE MET?
+ARE SOME BONES MORE LIKELY THAN OTHERS TO GET BONE METS?1

 ARE SOME CANCERS MORE LIKELY TO CAUSE BONE METS THAN OTHERS?

 Yes.
-About 70% of women who have advanced metastatic breast cancer will develop bone mets.
+It has been estimated that up to 70% of women who have advanced metastatic breast cancer will develop bone mets.2

 BONE METS AND PROSTATE CANCER

-About 70% of men with advance metastaic prostate cancer will also develop bone mets.
+It has been estimated that up to 70% of men with advanced metastatic prostate cancer will also develop bone mets.2

-Lung, kidney and thyroid cancers are also major causes of bone mets.
+Lung, thyroid, and bladder cancers are also frequent causes of bone mets.2